michalorman/michalorman.github.com/_drafts/commands-and-queries.md

 behaves as expected.
 In Rspec you can do it in two ways.
 Using `allow`:

 {% highlight ruby %}
-context "when user creation successful" do before do
+context "when user is valid" do before do
     # stub the valid? method
     allow(user).to receive(:valid?).and_return(true)